 This city is home to Baku’s 5-star luxury hotel, Fairmont Baku, Flame Towers, Azerbaijan.
 As the largest city and port of Azerbaijan, it also boasts a prime location on the Absheron Peninsula, wrapped by the wondrous Caspian Sea.

-The Fairmont Monte-Carlo (pictured above) is located perfectly, slap bang in the centre of Monte-Carlo right next to the Casino.
-The sea view rooms & suites are literally built out into the bay so your balcony is sitting on top of the water, and the views can’t be beaten.
+The Fairmont Monte Carlo (pictured above) is located perfectly, slap bang in the centre of Monte Carlo right next to the Casino.
+The sea view rooms & suites are literally built out into the bay, so your balcony is sitting on top of the water, and the views can’t be beaten.
 Watch the numerous fireworks displays in the summer, fabulous sunsets, and all the helicopters and boats that race in and out of the marina.
-When a cruise ship arrives it comes in so close it can feel like it is going to hit the hotel!
+When a cruise ship arrives, it comes in so close it can feel like it will hit the hotel!

-The Fairmont Monte-Carlo is immense, making it a popular conference hotel.
-Its atmosphere is less formal than the other hotels in Monte-Carlo, which is an advantage for families and those without a designer wardrobe.
-Feel free to wander around in designer gear or in Bermuda shorts and sandals with socks.
-Whatever you feel comfortable in, the staff here will welcome you and you won’t feel out of place.
+The Fairmont Monte Carlo is immense, making it a popular conference hotel.
+Its atmosphere is less formal than the other hotels in Monte Carlo, advantageous for families and those without a designer wardrobe.
+Feel free to wander around in designer gear or Bermuda shorts and sandals with socks.
+Whatever you feel comfortable in, the staff here will welcome you, and you won’t feel out of place.

-The rooftop pool at the Fairmont Monte-Carlo is a highlight with a beautiful view wrapping round from the Grand Prix hairpin to the entrance of the harbor.
-On the same magical 7th floor is the “Horizon Deck” Restaurant and Champagne Bar which offers the same wraparound views which are particularly stunning in the Mediterranean night.
-In the winter Nobu remains open downstairs, but not poolside.
-Equally the “Horizon Deck” closes in the Winter but the Sapphire bar is open 24/7 all year round.
+The rooftop pool at the Fairmont Monte Carlo is a highlight, with a beautiful view wrapping round from the Grand Prix hairpin to the harbor entrance.
+On the same magical 7th floor is the “Horizon Deck” Restaurant and Champagne Bar, which offers the same wraparound views, which are particularly stunning in the Mediterranean night.
+In the winter, Nobu remains open downstairs, but not poolside.
+Equally, the “Horizon Deck” closes in the Winter, but the Sapphire bar is open 24/7 all year round.

 Breakfast in the summer is served in the “Horizon Deck” restaurant on top of the hotel where views and ambiance are one in a million – I saw a helicopter land on the deck of a Super Yacht, right in front of me!
 There is also a huge spread if you don’t mind self-service.

-The bathrooms are a little tired but this is more than made up for with their gorgeous Labo Rose 31 amenities which smell fabulous.
-The rooms can be a little noisy as the hotel is located in the middle of the action on Monaco, but we have always been moved without a problem if we have felt it necessary.
+The bathrooms are a little tired, but this is more than made up for with their gorgeous Labo Rose 31 amenities, which smell fabulous.
+The rooms can be a little noisy as the hotel is located in the middle of the action in Monaco, but we have always been moved without a problem if we have felt it necessary.